MG-source-1/backtester/README.md

 - **Factor Leadership Tilt:** top-ranked qualifying factor gets 1.5× weight
 - **Correlation Regime Filter:** when QQQ and USMV start moving together (correlation >0.75), a systemic event is underway — exposure cuts to 40%.
 Detected both the 2020 crash and 2022 rate shock without VIX data.

+AFP's modest 2020–2024 numbers reflect the difficulty of rotating between factor ETFs that became highly correlated during this period.
+Its structural strength is capital preservation: lowest max drawdown of any strategy at −13.6%.

 ---

 ### 2. SPY Intraday Afternoon Short